Decode Your Hunger: Understanding Emotional Eating

 - Brush away the craving.
 If you’re having “mouth” hunger, just another form of head/heart hunger, try brushing those pearly whites!
 This may help wash away that taste you were craving.

 - There really is an art to distraction.
 Seek to fulfil that emotion with a different kind of comfort.
 Pick up a book, listen to music, or call a friend.
 After all, indulging in your child’s breakfast cereal at 9:00 pm won’t make the stress of your current financial troubles disappear.
 You never know, your friend may have some great advice that could lead you to find a solution to your problem and help to alleviate your emotions.

 - Smaller plates = smaller portions.
 This is the simple act of retraining your brain.
 Also, eat slowly and really enjoy the taste of each bite.

 - Face the sneaky truth.
 If you battle with “sneaking” foods, eat your favorite choices in the presence of others.
 You may find you are less likely to stuff yourself to a 10 by simply being around someone else.

 - There’s no cheating in eating.
 It’s impossible to cheat with food.
-By definition, cheating is breaking of rules to gain an unfair advantage in a competitive situation.
-If eating were cheating, then why do we feel like we’ve take two steps back afterwards?
+By definition, cheating is breaking rules to gain an unfair advantage in a competitive situation.
+If eating were cheating, then why do we feel like we’ve taken two steps back afterward?
 Look at your “choices” as just that—choices.
 Strive to make better choices each day.

 - 10. Victory at last.
 Before bed, start a journal and every evening write down at least five things you did today that were small accomplishments.
 Reflect on this list when you are feeling negative or defeat and remind yourself that it is in YOUR POWER to change.